Daikon-Sun/VFX2017/hw1/README.md

 ```
 ./hdr pics_dir/ mtb_max_level mtb_max_denoise debevec_lambda_value
 ```
-###Make sure the followings are in the pics_dir:
+### Make sure the followings are in the pics_dir:
 - A txt file named `input.txt` which looks like:
 ```
 15
-xxx.JPG 0.25
+pic1.JPG 0.25
-yyy.JPG 2
+pic2.JPG 2
 ...
 ```
 The first line contains a number N: the total number of pictures to be computed